Cospectral graphs obtained by edge deletion: Constructing graphs cospectral with respect to , , and

 \section{Constructing graphs cospectral with respect to $A$, $L$, $S$ and $N$}

+For an edge $e$ of $X$, let $X\backslash e$ denote the graph obtained by deleting the edge $e$ from $X$.
 Let $X$ be a 1-walk regular graph.
-We know from Theorem~\ref{thm:1walkrechar} that, all the graphs in the set $\{X\backslash u \; |\; u\in V(X)\}$ are adjacency cospectral, and so are all graphs in $\{X\backslash \{u,v\} \; |\; \{u,v\}\in E(X)\}$.
-Now we show that deleting any edge of $X$ results in adjacency cospectral graphs.
-The characteristic polynomials of these vertex-deleted or edge-deleted subgraphs of any graph are closely related.
-For an edge $e$ of $X$, let $X\backslash e$ denote the graph obtained by deleting the edge $e$ from $X$.
+We know from Theorem~\ref{thm:1walkrechar} that all the graphs in the set $\{X\backslash u \; |\; u\in V(X)\}$ are adjacency cospectral, and so are all the graphs in $\{X\backslash \{u,v\} \; |\; uv\in E(X)\}$.
+We will see that deleting any edge of $X$ also results in adjacency cospectral graphs.
+That is, all the graphs in $\{X\backslash uv \; |\; uv\in E(X)\}$ are cospectral.
+The characteristic polynomials of these vertex-deleted or edge-deleted subgraphs of a graph are closely related.

-\begin{lemma} \cite[Chapter~4]{GodsilAC} Let $X$ be a graph and let $e=\{u,v\}$ be an edge of $X$.
+\begin{lemma} \cite[Chapter~4, Lemma~1.5]{GodsilAC} Let $X$ be a graph and let $e=uv$ be an edge of $X$.
 Then

 \end{lemma}